digitalajf/Quadtree/README.md

 #### compiled with JDK 13.0.1

 <b>Quadtree.java will effectively determine when AABBs are "close enough" to be examined for collisions.
-My version here is static meaning it is completely built from the tip down to the leaves during initialization in order to improve search performance at a tiny cost of memory required to store all quadnodes.
+My version here is static meaning it is completely built from the tip down to the leaves during initialization in order to improve search performance.
+All that is required after the Quadtree is built is to querry Quadnodes to see if there are at lease two AABBs that intersect it.
+If an intersection with at least two AABBs is found, the search will continue deeper into the sub-Quadnodes otherwise, deeper searching will be culled.

 Some noteworthy characteristics:</b>
 - exclusively designed to work with AABBs (AABB.java included)
-- pre-built Quadtree eliminates need to create new "Quadnode" objects in real-time
-- pre-built Quadtree has pre-calculated quadnode centers to eliminate arithmetic during real-time search within tree
 - AABBs will reference each other as being "nearby" when discovered to intersect the same quadnode at maximum tree depth
-- searches within quadrants occur only when 2 or more AABBs intersect the quadrant effectively culling needless extra searching within sub-quadrants
 - Quadtree can be squared or rectangulated in real-time
 - tree depth can be increased or decreased in real-time